All Archives

 The Largest Archive

-A carved tree holds one memory in one place.
-The Polynesian star compass holds an entire ocean inside a single mind — 32 positions, 200 stars, wave patterns, wind names, all memorised and projected onto the horizon while sailing.
-The largest memory system in this archive, and it fits inside one human body.
+A carved tree marks one place.
+The Polynesian star compass holds an entire ocean inside a single mind — 200 stars, wave patterns, wind names, all memorised.
+The largest memory system in this archive fits inside one human body.

 No. 6